Friday, October 26, 2018

 ...finally and interesting sign has popped up.
 This is now located where two motorbikes have been parked every time I have visited the place.
 I can't read it, but pretty much seems to be about big bears!
 Any translators out there?

-Species: Tetrathemis irregularis hyalina
+Species: Tetrathemis hyalina / Elf

 Sightings: Uncommon

-In flight (that I have seen): July
+In flight (that I have seen): July-August

 Species easily confused with: Tetrathemis platyptera

 Well, I think I can finally put this species into the 'seen' bank.
-Going all the way back to 2011, I saw what I thought was Tetrathemis irregularis hyalina.
-Noppadon agreed.
+Going all the way back to 2011, I saw what I thought was Tetrathemis hyalina.
 However, I think I actually got the two species (T. platyptera) as they were living side by side.
 In fact, I was so confused that I actually decided to not count it as a record, especially as I didn't think it could be found as high up as Khao Yai.
 That is until I saw it again seven years later in Chantaburi.
 Now, I am convinced it is in fact the same species and I should have had more faith in Noppadon's ID (he is never wrong haha).

-The female
+The Male

-Here is the female from Chantaburi which I saw last month.
+Here is the female from Chantaburi.

-215. Lyriothemis elegantissima Selys, 1883
+213: Lyriothemis elegantissima Selys, 1883

-Species: Lyriothemis elegantissima
+Species: Lyriothemis elegantissima / Elegant Wide-bellied Dragonfly*

-Sightings (by me): Solitary male
+Sightings (by me): Rare

-In flight: July
+In flight: July-August

 Species easily confused with: Lyriothemis sp.; Lyriothemis sp.
 2